jonasgabriel18/NFA-Simulator/README.md

 This is the final project of Authomata Theory, given by professor Bruno Bruck.
 The project is a Non-deterministic Finite Authomata Simulator, made by the students Jonas Gabriel and João Henrique.

 ## Installation
-- `1`: On this repository, click on "code" and copy the HTTPS link.
+- `1: On this repository, click on "code" and copy the HTTPS link.`
-- `2`: Clone the repository to a folder usign Git bash.
+- `2: Clone the repository to a folder usign Git bash.`
-- `3`: Make sure that you have Python 3 installed in your machine.
+- `3: Make sure that you have Python 3 installed in your machine.`
-- `4`: Open a terminal and type "python3 AFN.py".
+- `4: Open a terminal and type "python3 AFN.py".`

-##How to use
+## How to use
 To use the simulator, first you will need a file .txt containing the specific format:

   `alfabeto=a,b,c